What is methotrexate?

 Most people are prescribed tablets.
 The most common dose is 15 mg each week, but it varies from 2.5 mg to 30 mg each week depending on kidney function, side effects experienced, and efficacy in treating the skin disease.
 The doctor may decide to start with a very low dose such as 2.5 to 5 mg and then gradually build it up to the full dose over several weeks.
 An initial lower dose should be used if there is reduced renal function (kidney disease), in patients with lower body weight, or in older patients (> 75 years of age).

 Methotrexate is taken weekly, rather than daily.

-Taking methotrexate more often, or changing the dose schedule may result in serious side effects.
+Taking methotrexate more often, or changing the dosing schedule may result in serious side effects.
 If doses are taken too often, notify your doctor at once.